danieljharvey/website-face/posts/2018-10-22-monoid-mate.markdown

 -- output = "sorry, no valuehotdogjumpingfrogalbuquerque"
 ```

 I guess we need empty values that don't mess up the result then.
+Let's stick to `""` for strings.

 ## What's Monoid then?